evansbenj/2024_BIO722/8_GATK_realigning_indels.md

-# The Genome Analysis Toolkit (GATK): base recalibration and SNP calling.
+# The Genome Analysis Toolkit (GATK): indel realignment.

 ## Or you can go back to using `Stacks` to generate files for Phylip and Structure [here](https://github.com/evansbenj/BIO720/blob/master/7_Stacks_and_Structure.md).